Xilinx/VVAS/sphinx/source/docs/freq_asked_questions.rst

    <details>
    <summary><a>Can the model be changed dynamically?</a></summary>

-while a pipeline is running, the details cannot change.
+while a pipeline is running, the model details cannot change.
 To change the model's details, stop the running pipeline, and then update the JSON file.
 Re-start the pipeline.

 .. raw:: html